apache/spark/docs/sql-data-sources-xml.md

   <tr>
       <td><code>inferSchema</code></td>
       <td><code>true</code></td>
       <td>If true, attempts to infer an appropriate type for each resulting DataFrame column.
-If false, all resulting columns are of string type.
-XML built-in functions ignore this option.</td>
+If false, all resulting columns are of string type.</td>
       <td>read</td>
   </tr>